rqlite/rqlite/doc/DISCOVERY.md

 To make all this easier, rqlite also supports _discovery_ mode.
 In this mode each node registers its network address with an external service, and learns the _join_ addresses of other nodes from the same service.

+As a convenience, a free discovery service for rqlite is hosted at `discovery.rqlite.com`.

 ## Creating a Discovery Service ID
 To form a new cluster via discovery, you must first generate a unique Discovery ID for your cluster.
 This ID is then passed to each node on start-up, allowing the rqlite nodes to automatically connect to each other.
-To generate an ID using the free rqlite discovery service, hosted at `discovery.rqlite.com`, execute the following command:
+To generate an ID using the rqlite discovery service, hosted at `discovery.rqlite.com`, execute the following command:
 ```
 curl -XPOST -L -w "\n" 'http://discovery.rqlite.com'
 ```